Xenon-s/ioBroker.device-reminder/README.md

 - **device type**: here you have to select which device it is, so that the calculations in the adapter can be executed correctly
 - **path consumption/energy**: Click on the button with the three white dots to open your object management.
 You have to select the datapoint that shows the **current live consumption**.
 - **path switch on/off**: Click on the button with the three white dots to open your object management.
 You have to select the data point that switches your **socket on/off** (not mandatory)
 - **Start text**: Notification to be sent when the device is started (special characters are also possible).
+There must be no "." at the end of the text !
-- **End text**: Notification to be sent when the device has finished its process (special characters are also possible)
+- **End text**: Notification to be sent when the device has finished its process (special characters are also possible).
+There must be no "." at the end of the text !
 With **start text** and **end text** you can also get a message from an external data point.
 This message is read from the data point with a 1 second delay after the status of the device has changed.
 So you can have a message created by an external script.
 The adapter automatically detects if a message comes from a data point or if it was simply entered manually.
 To select a data point, simply click on the button with the three white dots and then select the corresponding data point. **Please note**: only either a data point **or** a manually entered message can be used!
 <br>
 <br>